MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/test-a-javascript-client-side-web-application.md

 # Test a JavaScript client-side web application

-> [!CAUTION]
-> This part of the tutorial assumes that you started Dev Proxy on your machine before.
-If not, do that [now](./using-the-proxy-for-the-first-time.md).

-Learn how to use Dev Proxy with a sample JavaScript client-side web application that calls Microsoft Graph.
+In this tutorial, you will learn how to use Dev Proxy with a sample JavaScript client-side web application that calls Microsoft Graph.

 ## Before you begin